Elephant Day Announcement: Ohio Zoo Reveals Pachyderm’s Pregnancy

 Phoebe may have to visit Maury Povich’s show to find out who the baby daddy is though — she was given the opportunity to conceive naturally with Hank, another Asian elephant at the zoo, and was also artificially inseminated with sperm from both Hank and an elephant from another zoo.
 After the newborn’s birth, a DNA test will be performed to find out who the true father is.

-Currently, in her third trimester of a 22-month gestation period, Phoebe gets bimonthly ultrasounds to monitor the development of her calf.
+Currently in her third trimester of a 22-month gestation period, Phoebe gets bimonthly ultrasounds to monitor the development of her calf.
 However, the ultrasounds will not be used to determine if she is having a boy or a girl, so it will be a surprise when she gives birth in mid to late December.

 Closer to her due date, the pregnant pachyderm will be monitored closely by the zoo’s staff 24 hours a day to ensure a safe and healthy delivery.